 Email scams usually fall into four different category types.
 Phishing, spear phishing, whaling and spoofing.

 This page will help differentiate between the different types of emails scams to help you spot them if they come your way.

-Phishing scams are emails sent to a large group of people, with no particular targeting.
-They're fake emails that come from people pretending to be from a trusted organisation.
+Phising scams are fake emails that come from people pretending to be from a trusted organisation.
 For example, your bank, telecommunications provider or even from the government.
-Phishing emails ‘fish’ for information so usually ask for personal information, such as:

-Spear phishing is like phishing, except the email addresses you by name.
-This makes it sound more convincing.
+Spear phishing is like phishing, except the email addresses you by name, making it seem more legitimate.

 Whale phishing is a targeted scam.
-The email will address you by name and appear to be from someone you know or trust.
+The email will address you by name and sign off as someone you know or trust.

 Spoofing is when someone forges an email to make it look like it's come from a specific email address.
 If someone receives an email from you, but you didn't send it, someone has spoofed your email address.